-- Obtain clinical experiences at any site unless the site has an Affiliation Agreement with FNU and a Pre-Clinical Site Visit has been made.
-If the student or preceptor has any questions about whether these requirements have been met, the Clinical Credentialing Coordinator may be contacted. - Participate in clinical care as a student in any setting, in other than a clearly defined observational role, with anyone who does not have malpractice insurance and an Affiliation Agreement with FNU.
+- Obtain clinical experiences at any site unless the site has been cleared by Credentailing and the RCF. - Participate in clinical care as a student in any setting, in other than a clearly defined observational role, with anyone who does not have malpractice insurance and an Affiliation Agreement with FNU.
 For example, the student may care for laboring women in a hospital with a CNM who has an Affiliation Agreement with FNU and malpractice insurance for that hospital setting.
-The student may not attend home births with that CNM if the CNM does not have malpractice insurance for the home birth portion of her practice. - Work as a nurse, nurse-midwife, or nurse practitioner in the same unit, office, or clinic where the student is in clinical as an FNU student.
+The student may not attend

+- home births with that CNM if the CNM does not have malpractice insurance for the home birth portion of her practice. - Work as a nurse, nurse-midwife, or nurse practitioner in the same unit, office, or clinic where the student is in clinical as an FNU student.
 There is an obvious challenge to the student in terms of role transition and this blending of roles puts FNU at risk in terms of liability. - Work in any capacity requiring client care in a birth center or home birth practice while a student is having clinical experience in that practice.

-Important: Once a student has completed all graduation requirements, he/she is no longer covered by FNU's liability insurance.
+Once a student has completed all graduation requirements, he/she is no longer covered by FNU's liability insurance.
 No further clinical experiences may be obtained as an FNU student.